TroyMetrics/Benchmark-Overlays/README.md

 ---

 **7. 🔍 Adjust Zoom Slider (if necessary)**

-- This overlay was designed for 4K displays at a 300% Zoom level to ensure sharp visuals.
-You can resize the entire overlay by adjusting the Zoom slider within RTSS to best fit your screen.
+The overlay was originally designed for 4K displays at a 300% Zoom level for maximum sharpness and pixel clarity.

+To adjust scaling, simply use the Zoom slider in RTSS to fit your display.
 <div align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/RTSS_Zoom_Example.gif">
 </div>  <br><br>
+🖥️ For 1080p users, select the 1080p presets — these were fully redesigned to deliver crisp visuals and proper scaling at lower resolutions.

 ✅ Your overlay is now fully active and ready to use!

 ---